Sorry for the expletive – now you know how I really feel about debt consolidation.

 Of course, you’re right, but at the time I was young had a new job and as far as income goes the sky was the limit.
 I believed that more money would eventually fix my credit card problem.

 What You Need to Know

-I eventually dug my way out of debt and if you’re in debt you can to, but before you head down the debt consolidation road, here are two perspective you need to understand first.
+I eventually dug my way out of debt and if you’re in debt you can too.
+But before you head down the debt consolidation road, here are two perspectives you need to understand first.

-- The only ones that really promote debt consolidation as a debt payoff strategy are those companies that provide credit – banks, financial institutions, and credit card companies offering a 0% balance transfer.
+- The only ones that really promote debt consolidation as a debt pay off strategy are those companies that provide credit – banks, financial institutions, and credit card companies offering a 0% balance transfer.
 That’s because they are in the business of making money by loaning you money so you can pay them for your debt.
-They understand that if your struggling with debt it’s unlikely you will pay off your loan earlier or make more than the minimum payment on the loan.
+They understand that if you’re struggling with debt it’s unlikely you will pay off your loan earlier or make more than the minimum payment on the loan.